mike591/CheffyPix/README.md

 - [ ] Display search bar
 - [ ] Search for recipes
 - [ ] Swipe to switch between recipe view and social view
-- [ ] View individual recipe and user post.
+- [ ] View individual recipe and user post

+As well, there will be:
 - [ ] A production Readme

 ## Design Docs
 * [View Wireframes](docs/wireframes)